 Summary – Which Mineral Paint to Choose:

-- Try Annie Sloan if painting over something difficult to prime, if you want to save time with just one coat, or you like the look of it better.
+- Try chalk paint if painting over something difficult to prime like metal or shellac, if you want to save time with just one coat, or you like the look of it better.

 Paints that Didn’t Make the List: